 Organisations that are eligible to receive government funding to train apprentices.

-The register of apprenticeship training providers is a list of organisations that are eligible to receive government funding to train apprentices.
+The register of apprenticeship training providers lists organisations eligible to receive government funding to train apprentices.

 There are a few things you need to consider before becoming a registered apprenticeship training provider.